iSatishYadav/HelloMVC/PITCHME.md

 ---

-It's a...
+MVC is...

 ---

-It's not a...
+MVC is not...

 ---

-Not something Microsoft has inveted.
+Definitely not something Microsoft has inveted.

 ---